dolmen/angel-PS1/README.md

   you have access to the thousands of Perl modules on the CPAN to efficiently and/or portably retrieve information that you will show in the prompt.
 * **Write once, run anywhere.** Write your prompt configuration once, and use it in any shell supported by `angel-PS1`.
+And `angel-PS1` is a single file, easy to move from machine to machine and run with any Perl, from 5.8.3 to 5.18+.

 ### News